 Our contest is a way for promising start-ups to compete for an opportunity to showcase at the SF MusicTech Summit.
-We will soon be accepting applications for the upcoming SF MusicTech Summit XV in May 2014.
+We are now accepting applications for the upcoming SF MusicTech Summit XV on May 20, 2014!
+Submit here.

 Below are the winners of the Startup Innovators Challenge at SF MusicTech Summit XIV on October 1, 2013: